HTML to PDF / Command Line Guide

 <div style="page-break-before:always"></div>

-Add PDF signature You can create PDF containing a digital signature field.
-Such PDF can be digitally signed in, for example, Adobe Acrobat or Preview.
-Learn more in Create Digital Signature in PDF .
+Add PDF Signature Enable the creation of PDFs with a digital signature field.
+This feature allows the PDF to be digitally signed using applications such as Adobe Acrobat or Preview.
+For more detailed instructions refer to our Create Digital Signature in PDF guide.

-HTML Templates Add data to your HTML template and convert it to PDF.
-Learn more in HTML Template to PDF.
+HTML Templates Add data to your HTML templates for dynamic generation tailored to specific content needs, such as reports, invoices, and personalized documents.
+For details, refer to HTML Template to PDF.

 Troubleshooting

-• You can use -debug-log to get detailed info about the conversion, such as load errors, load times, browser console output, etc.
+• Use -debug-log to obtain detailed information about the conversion process, including load errors, load times, browser console output, etc.

-• Contact us if you need help or are missing a feature.
+• Contact us if you need assistance or if there is a feature you are missing.

 User Manual